In this article

 While many small business owners might use their personal credit to help kickstart their business credit journey, that’s not always a viable option.
 What if you don’t have a strong personal credit score, or you simply don’t want to tie your personal credit to your business?

 Luckily, you can establish strong business credit without using personal credit.
-In this article, we'll explore how to build a strong business credit profile without relying on your personal credit score or personal guarantees.
+In this article, we'll explore how to build business credit without using personal credit scores or personal guarantees.

 Before we get into the details of building business credit, it's important to understand the differences between personal and business credit.

-Business credit works a bit differently.
+Figuring out how to build company credit works differently.
 While Equifax and Experian also have business credit divisions, the main business credit reporting agency is Dun & Bradstreet (D&B).
 D&B has its own scoring model known as the PAYDEX Score, which is based on business credit information like payment history, credit utilization, and other financial data.
+Business entities receive a DUNS number from D&B; this is a crucial early step along the path of how to establish business credit.

 But while business and personal credit are distinct from one another, the separation between them can sometimes get a bit blurry.
 For example, when you apply for a business credit card, issuers will typically check your personal credit history.
 Additionally, negative payment history on a business credit card can sometimes show up on your personal credit score if the card reports to the consumer credit bureaus.

-Now that you understand the importance of separating your personal and business credit, let's dive into the steps you can take to build a strong business credit profile without relying on your personal credit.
+Even though you understand the importance of separating your personal and business credit, you might still be scratching your head.
+“Okay, but how do I establish business credit?”
+Here, we dive into the concrete steps you can take to build a strong business credit profile without relying on your personal credit.

-The first step in building business credit is to create a legal business entity.
+The easy way to build business credit from the get-go is to create a legal business entity.
 This could be a limited liability company (LLC), a corporation (S corp or C corp), or a partnership.
 Registering your business with your state's secretary of state or other governing body is crucial because it provides the necessary paperwork and legal structure to operate as a distinct entity.

 After registering your business, you'll need to get an Employer Identification Number (EIN) from the IRS.
 This nine-digit number is necessary for business activities like opening a business bank account and applying for credit.
 Think of it as the equivalent of your business’s Social Security number (SSN).

-To build a credible business credit profile, you'll need to set up the following essentials:
+To both build credit and a strong business profile, you'll need to set up the following essentials:

 • Business address: Get a physical address for your business, whether it's a commercial space, a virtual office, or a dedicated home office address